YA010/equitas-frontend-tests/README.md

 # !Important Disclaimer

-I finished this test within 1:45hr min , i had to pause my coding in betweeen, plus setting up hosting on netlify took some time
+I finished this test within 1:45hr min (including setting up hosting and site) , i had to pause my coding in betweeen, plus setting up hosting on netlify took some time

 Was i correct to assume i couldn't use any external libaries or get any npm modules except the ones preinstalled, I was going to utilize react router for pagination and rendering but didnt want to be disqualified